slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Startup fortune cookie: that company that seems so interested in buying you won't.'*

 <!--
+The disruptor’s credo, say it with me: Your profit margin is my opportunity.
+Friend of a friend owns a small chain of grocery stores in New Jersey.
+A few years ago, when Amazon got into groceries, he changed his mind about investing in the growth of his own business.
+He started buying Amazon shares with his investment capital instead.
+He saw what happened to Circuit City and Tower Records, Borders and Barnes & Noble.
+So he bought some Amazon and then he bought some more.
+This wasn’t retirement investing.
+This was something else.
+What should we call it?
+Disruption Insurance?

+when you dont have the monopoly, all markets are like online dating, people need to fall in love with our ideas. cretaivity doesnt operate in the vacuum. rivals and _distraction_ are your compettion. you need to seel your ideas.

+I’m proud to announce to you that I’m a problem solver and business creator.

+Nate has grown and sold several businesses, and he’s found that there’s a critical tipping point in each business (typically when it hits $5,000,000 in revenue) where he begins to burn out and lose interest.
+Instead of fighting this, he’s adopted the “Serial Entrepreneur” approach and will sell his equity or the entire business, once a project passes a certain revenue threshold.

+Jeff Bezos summed this up when he said “Your margin is my opportunity.”
+The key to business and investing success isn’t finding an advantage.
+It’s having a sustainable advantage.
+Something that others either can’t or aren’t willing to copy once your idea is exposed and patents expire.

+social adeptness is balancing two seemingly opposing social strategies: competing and cooperating

+É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja

+The more people pay for something, the more they value it.

+One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
+It's cool; users love it; it just doesn't matter.
+But if you're living in the future and you build something cool that users love, it may matter more than outsiders think."

+I'm not surprised that high-end retail is still doing fine.
+People want the luxury purchasing experience to be luxurious -- they'd rather buy their luxury goods in boutiques than get them delivered in a cardboard box from Amazon.
+Part of that may simply be wariness about spending a lot of money on stuff that's going to be shipped and could be lost, but that's not all.
+Owning the luxury goods themselves is only part of the experience -- being treated well during the purchase and during future customer service interactions is a big part of the draw of luxury items.
+You don't get that from most online retailers.

+Start with something I'm interested in.
+Don't worry about the theory; just focus on solving the problem.
+Solve the problem; start broadening my focus from there. <- on learning programming

+For example, if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
+You can sell coffee, cakes, paintings, merchandise, and more.
+But each of those things will not contribute to your success in an equal way.
+While there is value in the discovery process, once you’ve found the variable that matters most, you should place more time on that one and less on the others.
+The importance of finding this variable cannot be overstated.

 HINT: Money is energy and the expression of your creativity.

 Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.